TuumPHP/Http/README.md

-Tuum/Http
+Tuum/Respond
 =========

-Helpers and Responders for PSR-7 Http/Message.
+Framework independent helpers and responders for PSR-7 Http/Message.

+> This package will bring extra functionality and ease of development to the simple middlewares and micro-frameworks, making them more suitable for ordinary web site development...

 Overview
 --------

+### Helper classes

-__Helper classes__ helps to manage psr-7 http message objects.
+Helper classes helps to manage Psr-7 http message objects.
 For instance,

 ```php
 $bool = ResponseHelper::isRedirect($response);